 Keeping you up to date.

 Let Hackler Flynn Law keep you up to date on new California employment laws and regulations.
-We post frequently to keep our clients up to date so be sure to check back often or sign up for our newsletter.
+We post frequently to keep our clients up to date so be sure to check back often.